Risperidone: Pharmacodynamics

 Risperidone has been classified as a "qualitatively atypical" antipsychotic agent with a relatively low incidence of extrapyramidal side effects (when given at low doses) that has more pronounced serotonin antagonism than dopamine antagonism.
 Risperidone contains the functional groups of benzisoxazole and piperidine as part of its molecular structure.
 Although not a butyrophenone, it was developed with the structures of benperidol and ketanserin as a basis.
 It has actions at several 5-HT (serotonin) receptor subtypes.
-These are 5-HT2C, linked to weight gain, 5-HT2A, linked to its antipsychotic action and relief of some of the extrapyramidal side effects experienced with the typical neuroleptics.
+These are 5-HT2C, linked to weight gain, and 5-HT2A, linked to its antipsychotic action and relief of some of the extrapyramidal side effects experienced with typical antipsychotics.

 It has been found that D-amino acid oxidase, the enzyme that catalyses the breakdown of D-amino acids (e.g. D-alanine and D-serine — the neurotransmitters) is inhibited by risperidone.

 Risperidone acts on the following receptors:

-Dopamine receptors: This drug is an antagonist of the D1 (D1, and D5) as well as the D2 family (D2, D3 and D4) receptors, with 70-fold selectivity for the D2 family.
+Dopamine receptors: This drug is an antagonist of the D1 (D1, and D5) as well as the D2 (D2, D3 and D4) family receptors, with 70-fold selectivity for the D2 family.
 It has "tight binding" properties, which means it has a long half-life.
 Like other antipsychotics, risperidone blocks the mesolimbic pathway, the prefrontal cortex limbic pathway, and the tuberoinfundibular pathway in the central nervous system.
-Risperidone may induce extrapyramidal side effects, akathisia and tremors, associated with diminished dopaminergic activity in the striatum.
-It can also cause sexual side effects, galactorrhoea, infertility, gynecomastia and, with chronic use reduced bone mineral density leading to breaks, all of which are associated with increased prolactin secretion.
+Risperidone may induce extrapyramidal side effects, akathisia and tremors, which is associated with diminished dopaminergic activity in the striatum.
+It can also cause sexual side effects, galactorrhoea, infertility, gynecomastia, and, with chronic use, reduced bone mineral density leading to breaks, all of which are associated with increased prolactin secretion.

-Serotonin receptors: Its action at these receptor, mediated through an exceptionally strong 5ht2a/D2 ratio, is to prevent the drugs potential causing extrapyramidal side effects, like the reference substance clozapine.
-This strong binding affinity and through this a possibly competitive activation of specific brain regions led mice to alleviate amphetamine induced antagonism of dopamine receptors with administration of long-acting risperidone.

-However, these findings could only be regarded neurological, not psychological, as in one study conducted with monkeys, risperidone even increases the choice of methamphetamine over food.

-So by having very strong 5ht2a receptor bindings with a much more wider range over the dopamine receptor than other atypicals it lacks a consistent high affinity for all the other co-occupied receptor systems (histaminergic, adrenergic, etc.) or at least has much lower binding affinities.
-Also other serotonin receptor systems are much less involved compared to other atypicals like olanzapine, which makes risperidone somehow unique.

 Alpha α1 adrenergic receptors: This action accounts for the orthostatic hypotensive effects and perhaps some of the sedating effects of risperidone.

 Alpha α2 adrenergic receptors: Risperidone's action at these receptors may cause greater positive, negative, affective, and cognitive symptom control.

 Histamine H1 receptors: effects on these receptors account for its sedation and reduction in vigilance.
 This may also lead to drowsiness and weight gain.